tarun-dugar/angular-lazy-loader/README.md

 Description
 -----------

-A 1 kB minimalistic and lightweight AngularJS directive to lazy load images and iframes.
+A 1 kB minimalistic and lightweight AngularJS directive to lazy load images, background images, and iframes.

 Installation
 ------------